Key Takeaways

 What you are looking for here are exact and broad match keywords that you are trying to rank for.

 In this example it’s “website design”, “web design london”, “web design” and “website design london”.
-And what we can see here is that together they make up for almost 38% which is way too high.
+And what we can see here is that together they make up almost 38%, which is way too high.

 Be mindful that the anchor text ratio is page specific, so check each individual page you are building backlinks for.